eeee386/brewery-manager/README.md

 This a simple distillery manager app, for my dad's and mom's business.

-Created in React, Redux, Electron, and SQLite.
+Created in React, Redux, Redux Saga, Electron, and TypeORM with sql.js.

+#### Version 0.0.5 Sequelize with SQLite3 changed to TypeORM with sql.js, and several config issue fixed.
+ - TypeORM and TypeScript added, and configured.
+ - SQLService class uses TypeORM and sql.js installed, and added to SQLService.
+ - Several config issues with TypeScript, TypeORM, webpack fixed.

 #### Version 0.0.4: Redux Saga first draft created, main components connected.
  - Redux Saga added to store, first implementation created.